Edgar Rice Burroughs

-Edgar Rice Burroughs (September 1, 1875 – March 19, 1950) was an American writer, best known for his prolific output in the adventure, science fiction, and fantasy genres.
-Best-known for creating the characters Tarzan and John Carter, he also wrote the Pellucidar series, the Amtor series, and the Caspak trilogy.
+Edgar Rice Burroughs (September 1, 1875 – March 19, 1950) was an American writer, recognized for his prolific output in the adventure, science fiction, and fantasy genres.
+Best known for creating the characters Tarzan (who appeared in a series of twenty-four books by him) and John Carter (who was a recurring character in a series of eleven books), he also wrote the Pellucidar series, the Amtor series, and the Caspak trilogy.

-Tarzan was immediately popular, and Burroughs capitalized on it in every way possible, including a syndicated Tarzan comic strip, movies, and merchandise.
+Tarzan was immediately popular, and Burroughs capitalized on it in every possible way, including a syndicated Tarzan comic strip, films, and merchandise.
 Tarzan remains one of the most successful fictional characters to this day and is a cultural icon.
 Burroughs's California ranch is now the center of the Tarzana neighborhood in Los Angeles, named after the character.
 Burroughs was an explicit supporter of eugenics and scientific racism in both his fiction and nonfiction; Tarzan was meant to reflect these concepts.

 Biography

 Early life and family

-Burroughs was born on September 1, 1875, in Chicago (he later lived for many years in the suburb of Oak Park), the fourth son of Major George Tyler Burroughs (1833–1913), a businessman and Civil War veteran, and his wife, Mary Evaline (Zieger) Burroughs (1840–1920).
-His middle name is from his paternal grandmother, Mary Coleman Rice Burroughs (1802–1889).
-He was of almost entirely English ancestry, with a family line that had been in North America since the Colonial era.
+Burroughs was born on September 1, 1875, in Chicago, Illinois, the fourth son of Major George Tyler Burroughs, a businessman and Civil War veteran, and his wife, Mary Evaline (Zieger) Burroughs.
+Edgar's middle name is from his paternal grandmother, Mary Coleman Rice Burroughs.

+Burroughs was of English and Pennsylvania Dutch ancestry, with a family line that had been in North America since the Colonial era.
 Through his Rice grandmother, Burroughs was descended from settler Edmund Rice, one of the English Puritans who moved to Massachusetts Bay Colony in the early 17th century.
-He once remarked, "I can trace my ancestry back to Deacon Edmund Rice."
-The Burroughs side of the family was also of English origin and also emigrated to Massachusetts around the same time.
+He once remarked: "I can trace my ancestry back to Deacon Edmund Rice."
+The Burroughs side of the family was also of English origin, having emigrated to Massachusetts around the same time.
 Many of his ancestors fought in the American Revolution.
 Some of his ancestors settled in Virginia during the colonial period, and Burroughs often emphasized his connection with that side of his family, seeing it as romantic and warlike.
-As close cousins he had seven signatories of the U.S. Declaration of Independence, including his third cousin, four times removed, 2nd President of the United States John Adams.